-I mentioned last year when I shared my pumpkin broccoli soup, and I am getting the same feeling all over again, that I can't help but love fall/autumn in New England.
-There's something special about this time of year when the weather starts to cool down, the leaves turn beautiful shades of orange and red, and there’s pumpkins, apples and all other sorts of fall foods everywhere that you can go and pick as well.
-I think it is particularly helped by the fact there are so many lovely days weather-wise – not too hot, often crisply cold in the morning but it warms up, and gorgeous blue skies.
+I mentioned when I shared my pumpkin broccoli soup, and I am getting the same feeling all over again, that I can't help but love fall/autumn in New England.
+There's something special about this time of year when the weather starts to cool down and the leaves turn beautiful shades of orange and red.
+Roadside stalls fill up with pumpkins, apples and more, and we try to make apple picking an annual event (at least).

 Fall flavor inspiration

 While we had autumnal colors in the UK, the weather was/is distinctly less reliable.
 However in both places this time of year has me thinking about using the oven more and more.
 Whether for roasting meat and vegetables or baking, I seem to always have ideas popping into my mind for autumnal flavors and produce.
 It struck me the other day I hadn't made cookies in forever and I decided it was about time to change that.

 My toddler has finally decided that he likes oatmeal recently - perfect timing given the changing season.
 We have been enjoying a bit of maple syrup drizzled on top as well as apple cooked into the oatmeal, which sparked the idea for these cookies.
 A relatively healthy taste of fall, these little cookies are delicious.

 These cookies are easy to make, being only a few simple ingredients and quick to mix together and bake.
 You separately mix the wet ingredients and dry ingredients then combine.
 You can warm the wet ingredients slightly to melt the coconut oil and mix them more thoroughly.